Need help choosing the right products? Below is a list of horse related problems and issues, to help you find the correct product for your horses.

 Keratex Hoof Hardener: Myth Buster

-In the past there has been much talk about the use of aldehydes for hardening and strengthening the hooves and in particular, formaldehyde.
+There has been much talk about the use of aldehydes for hardening and strengthening the hooves and in particular, formaldehyde.

-Keratex Hoof Hardener contains a form of formaldehyde in order to do its job properly.
+Keratex Hoof Hardener contains a very small amount of formaldehyde in order to do its job properly.
 After many years of research the chemists at Keratex came up with such a groundbreaking formulation for a Hoof Hardener that a patent was applied for and accepted.
 No other product on the market today, anywhere in the world, has been given a patent for its ability to strengthen and harden hooves.

 Keratex Hoof Hardener is endorsed for effectiveness to the equine hoof by world-famous Olympic farrier, Ian Hughes.